Rubberverse/qor-caddy/README.md

 ⭐ - **Coraza WAF**: Any project relying on non-buffered responses is going to be incompatible due to Coraza buffering responses.
 If your project uses websockets, it is recommended to proxy them **before** Coraza WAF, as otherwise it will result in breakage.
 Relevant Issue Page: [corazawaf/coraza #1120](https://github.com/corazawaf/coraza/issues/1120)

-⭐ - **Crowdsec Appsec**: Any project relying on non-buffered responses is going to be incompatible due to Coraza buffering responses.
+⭐ - **Crowdsec Appsec**: Any project relying on non-buffered responses is going to be incompatible due to Appsec buffering responses.
 Websocket traffic is currently broken and even proxying them before Appsec will still break them.
 Relevant Issue Page: [hslatman/caddy-crowdsec-bouncer #65](https://github.com/hslatman/caddy-crowdsec-bouncer/issues/65)

 🍔 - [Appsec component installation](https://docs.crowdsec.net/docs/appsec/installation/), [Crowdsec Agent installation](https://docs.crowdsec.net/docs/getting_started/install_crowdsec/), [Example Quadlet deployment (rootless)](https://github.com/MrRubberDucky/rubberverse.xyz/tree/main/Quadlet/LIVE/Crowdsec), keep in mind that you will need to probably create directories yourself before you can launch it with a non-privileged container user.